IBM/deep-learning-language-model/README.md

     ```cd keras
     sudo python setup.py install```

+# Steps

+This pattern runs through the steps below.
+Check out the notebook for the code!

+    1. Start a jupyter notebook.
+    2. Run the notebook.
+    3. Train a model.
+    4. Analyze the result.

-3. Start a jupyter notebook.
+1. Start a jupyter notebook.

        From here you can choose to work in terminal while using python or download jupyter notebook to follow along:
        ```pip install jupyter notebook```